 – My food spoiled during a power outage, can I get reimbursed?
 MEMA does not provide reimbursement for food spoiling during a natural disaster.
 In certain disasters, SNAP recipients may receive replacement benefits by contacting the Mississippi Department of Human Services.

 – My home was destroyed or damaged, where is my hotel voucher?
 MEMA does not provide housing vouchers.
 However, eligible residents may be able to participate in our Temporary Rental Assistance Program.
-To release funds for this program an SOE by the Governor or an Administrative Order by the Director of MEMA must be declared.
+To release funds for this program, a State of Emergency by the Governor must be declared.
 Some of the eligibility requirements include, but are not limited to:

 - Physical damage to the dwelling to the extent that it has been rendered uninhabitable for a period of [more] than three (3) days.